careerfairsystems/nexpo-app/README.md

 With every dependency correctly installed to start the app run `yarn run start`.
 You will notice when the app have been correctly initialized.
 However, in order to access and view everything in the app you need to have the nexpo-app backend up and running correctly.
 For information regarding the backend please visit [nexpo-backend-nova](https://github.com/careerfairsystems/nexpo-backend-nova).

+You can test your app immediately in the browser.
+There is also support for testing the app on your mobile phone, please see the next section.

 ## Expo Go

 Expo Go is a mobile app that allows you to preview and test the mobile apps developed with Expo.
 Expo is a development tool that makes it easier to build React Native apps by providing a set of pre-configured templates and a suite of developer tools.
 Expo Go is available for both iOS and Android devices and can be downloaded from the App Store or Google Play.